araguma/fsx/readme.md

 # npm-dev-utils

 npm-dev-utils is a collection of cross-platform compatible functions and shell commands that aid in npm package development.
-It includes commonly used commands like rm -rf for removing build directories or concurrent for running multiple commands at the same time on Windows.
-There is also a server command which hosts a locally static server for developing websites.
+It includes commonly used commands like `rm -rf` for removing build directories or `concurrent` for running multiple commands at the same time on Windows.
+There is also the `server` command which hosts a locally static server for developing websites.
+For more available commands, please see the command section below.

 ## Installation